kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - [Auswanderer aus Herford](https://hf-gen.de/auswandererlisten/)\
     [Amerikaauswanderer-Kreis-Herford.pdf](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Amerikaauswanderer-Kreis-Herford.pdf)

-    You can download the .Pdf above that consists of these three volumes:
+    You can download the PDF above that consists of these three volumes:

   - Volume 1: “America Emigrants from the Spenge and Enger Offices”, June 1987

   - Volume 2: "America Emigrants from Herford, Hiddenhausen and Vlotho in the 19th Century", November 1988

-  - Volume 3: "America emigrants from the offices of Bünde, Rödinghausen, Kirchlengern and Gohfeld-Mennighüffen in the 19th century", September 1990.
+  - Volume 3: "America emigrants from Bünde, Rödinghausen, Kirchlengern and Gohfeld-Mennighüffen in the 19th century", September 1990.

-    A list of 19th emigrants to America from Kreis Herford; arrangement is by town then year of emigration, with a name index.
+    **Contents:** A list of 19th emigrants to America from Kreis Herford; arrangement is by town then year of emigration, with a name index.
 Many settled in the Middle West.

 - [Bielefelder in Nordamerika Auswanderergeschichte(n) des 19.
 Jahrhunderts](https://www.stadtarchiv-bielefeld.de/Portals/0/PDFs/BielefelderInNordamerika.pdf)